aasmin-analytics/Business-Insight-360-Project/README.md

 # Business Insights 360 – Power BI Dashboard

 ## Project Overview

-**Business Insights 360** is an interactive Power BI dashboard designed to provide a consolidated view of business performance across multiple dimensions.

-The dashboard enables users to analyze business performance through different views including **Sales, Finance, Marketing, Supply Chain, and Executive** analysis.
+Business Insights 360 is an interactive Power BI dashboard created to analyze business performance across different areas.
+The dashboard provides multiple views, including **Sales, Finance, Marketing, Supply Chain, and Executive** analysis.

+It helps users understand important business metrics such as **Net Sales, Gross Margin, P&L, Forecast Accuracy, and Risk Profile** through interactive visualizations and filters.

+The project focuses on transforming business data into clear and meaningful insights that can support better business analysis and decision-making.

 ## Project Objective